ebenezerkojofrimpong/Google-Fiber-Repeat-Calls-Analysis/README.md

 - Internet and wifi, and technician troubleshooting issues account for 80.3% of all repeat calls.

-- Market A consistently reported the highest number of repeat calls, especially concerning issues related to product delivery and order tracking.

-- Issues related to product malfunction and technical difficulties consistently generated a significant number of repeat calls across all market segments.
+- Market_1 has the highest repeat call rate due to internet and technician issues, indicating a need for improved network stability whiles Market_2 closely follows with concerns about internet and account management.

 <br>